 But, if you'd rather try the free options first, I understand.
 I only want you to buy these notebooks if they're the best match for you!

-Note: I actually have a free sample notebook here on Teachable, too, that includes 5 of the templates from the journal in "Customizable Digital Teaching Journal PLUS Course."
+Note: I actually have a free sample notebook here on Teachable, too, that includes 6 of the templates from the journal in "Customizable Digital Bullet Journal for Teachers and Grad Students."
+It only has three sections, though.

 Who are these digital notebooks NOT for?